-DMSEF uses a district-wide model to fund the salaries for our STEAM+ subject specialists because we believe in a quality education for all our community’s children.
+DMSEF uses a district-wide model to fund the salaries for our STEAM+ subject specialists because we believe in a quality education for all of the students in our community.
 The DMUSD Board of Trustees supports DMSEF and this model.

 Using a district-wide model has many benefits:

-- The district-wide initiative is intended to give DMUSD a more consistent revenue stream to cover STEAM+ specialist salaries now and in the future.
+- It enables DMUSD to have a more consistent revenue stream to fund the salaries of STEAM+ specialists now and in the future.

-- It provides more equality among the schools, which is key since most children in the district’s eight schools pool into the same three middle schools and then into the same two high schools.
+- It provides more parity among the schools, which is key since most children in the district’s eight elementary schools pool into the same three middle schools and then into the same two high schools.

-- It consolidates fundraising at the district level and a community-based fundraising effort.
+- It consolidates fundraising at the district level and supports a community-based fundraising effort.

 - It allows us to build synergy among our fundraising efforts and target larger corporate donors.

-- District wide fundraising allows for equitable disbursement while ensuring flexibility among the schools, so that individual sites can maintain programs that are unique to their site.
+- It provides for equitable disbursement while also ensuring flexibility among the schools, so that individual sites can maintain programs that are unique to their site.